mui/material-ui/docs/pages/blog/2023-material-ui-v6-and-beyond.md

 ## A sharper focus

 To pull these releases off, the Core team's attention will be fully focused on Material UI for most of 2024.
-In the meantime, we're putting Joy UI development on hold, so don't expect any new features or components for that library.
+In the meantime we're putting Joy UI development on hold, so don't expect any new features or components.
-But we do have some big ideas for Joy UI nonetheless!
+Nevertheless, we do have some big ideas for Joy UI!
 Expect to hear more about that towards the end of Q2 '24.

 ## Follow along and contribute